 EUROTHERM Committee

-This image depicts the evolution of a 3.8 mm equivalent diameter bubble, during its growth and departure from a 1 mm orifice, its rise and bouncing upon a heated surface.
-The release height in this case is 25 mm.
-Donoghue, Murray & Robinson, Fluids & Heat Transfer research group, Trinity College Dublin.
 This is an image of an air bubble injected into water from a 1 mm diameter orifice at a rate of 100 ml/min.
 This image is captured prior to the bubbles departure from the orifice.
 Donoghue, Murray & Robinson, Fluids & Heat Transfer research group, Trinity College Dublin.
-This image is from a paper by Yildirim, Rindt and van Steenhoven in EUROTHERM 2008 Proceedings, which looks at the effect of heat input and the presence of a wire on vortex shedding behind a cylinder This image shows a nanochannel with a hot wall (left) and a cold wall (right).
-Heat transfer in the nanochannel is simulated using molecular dynamics and Monte Carlo methods; the research has been conducted by Nidea, Frijns, van Steenhoven and Markvoort (http://w3.wtb.tue.nl/fileadmin/wtb/wtb_energytechnology/poster_Silvia.pdf).
+This image shows the surface temperature distribution on an electrically heated foil subject to jet impingement with enhanced swirl.
+It is from a paper by Kinsella, Donnelly, O´Donovan and Murray and is in the Proceedings of EUROTHERM 2008.
+This image is from a paper by Yildirim, Rindt and van Steenhoven in EUROTHERM 2008 Proceedings, which looks at the effect of heat input and the presence of a wire on vortex shedding behind a cylinder This image shows the temperature field behind a heated cylinder, measured using Laser Induced Fluorescence (LIF).
+The flow has a Reynolds number of 130 and a Richardson number of 1.5.
+This image is taken from a study by Seuntiëns, Rindt and van Steenhoven (http://w3.wtb.tue.nl/fileadmin/wtb/wtb_energytechnology/poster_Harm.pdf)

 Welcome to the Eurotherm Committee Web site.